uarc/core0-doc/src/instruction_reference/uarc.md

 `n a -- `

 #### Description
 `incept` sends a stream to all selected UARC buses. `n` is the number of words able to be streamed out and `a` is the address at which those words are to be streamed from.
-This will only work on a core which is not presently running and the stream will become the instructions to be executed by the target core.
+This will only work on a core which is not presently running or the core has **permission** over the core and the stream will become the instructions to be executed by the target core.
+By incepting cores again, the system can maintain **permission** over cores allocated on a chip for a process and prevent those cores from incepting cores they aren't supposed to.
+If a chip is to be given up by the system to a process, the system can incept all cores with the **permission** of the process and run an idle routine.

 #### Side Effects
 - Execution is synchronized with the completion of the stream operation.